opendp/opendp/docs/source/user/core-structures.rst

 Because Measurements and Transformations are themselves like functions (they can be invoked on an input and return an output), you can think of constructors as higher-order functions:
-You call them to produce another function, that you will then feed data.
+You call them to produce another function that you will then feed data.

 There's a few top-level constructor listings: